Order by phone:

 How much is BT line rental?

-Can I get line rental on a social tariff?
+Can I get broadband with line rental on a social tariff?

 If your call charges don’t exceed this allowance, you’ll only have the line rental to pay.